Table of Contents

 Below is a list of commonly asked questions concerning email security.

-If you have any questions about email security that is not answered below, refer to your local IT Support or the Service Desk.
+If you have any questions about email security that are not answered below, refer to your local IT Support or the Service Desk.

 An expected email hasn't arrived in my inbox - where has it gone?

 If you suspect that an email has been stopped please contact the Service Desk.

 Please provide the following information: sender address, date and time the message was sent, and the subject line.
 We will only be able to check the message logs when all of this information is provided.